The short answer

 The original Pomodoro Technique was designed for general knowledge work.
 Coding has specific patterns that benefit from adaptation:

-• Variable task complexity.
-A 25-minute pomodoro works perfectly for code review or bug triage.
+- Variable task complexity.
+A 25-minute pomodoro works well for code review or bug triage.
 Deep feature work might need 45–50 minutes.
-Nedio Pro lets you customize intervals to match the task.
+NEDIO Pro lets you customize intervals to match the task.

 A developer's Pomodoro day